Particularly in a job search, be very careful, and pay close attention to what you are doing when you email a potential employer or recruiter.

 So, what should you do?

-1. Do NOT use your current work email address for your job search.
+1. Do NOT use your current work email account for your job search.

 2. Follow the employer’s directions, if any are given.